By Kevin McNeish updated on 07/09/2015

 mmBusinessObject to the Rescue!

-When you first see the code you need to write to retrieve and manipulate entities in Core Data, it can be a bit daunting to say the least.
-After writing that same code a number of times, you start thinking "there's got to be an easier way."
+It can be daunting when you first see the code you need to write to retrieve and manipulate entities in Core Data.
+After writing that same code a number of times, you might start thinking "there's got to be an easier way."
 This is where the mmBusinessObject class comes in.
 This is a custom class I have created for you that makes using Core Data much easier.

 The mmBusinessObject class doesn't replace Core Data.
 It simply provides a "wrapper" around the Core Data classes that makes them easier to use, and allows you to write less code when you want to create, retrieve, update, and delete entities.

 As shown in Figure 11, mmBusinessObject can be used as the superclass of all the business controller classes in your project.
-As discussed in my previous blog post, your business controller classes can contain all of the code in your app that retrieves and updates entities.
-For example, all of the code that retrieves and updates ReviewEntity objects can be placed in a Review business controller.
-All the code that retrieves and updates AppCategoryEntity objects can be placed in an AppCategory business controller, and so on.
+As discussed in my previous blog post, your business controller classes contain all of the code in your app that retrieves and updates entities.
+For example, all of the code that retrieves and updates ReviewEntity objects is placed in a Review business controller.
+All the code that retrieves and updates AppCategoryEntity objects is placed in an AppCategory business controller, and so on.

 |Figure 11 - mmBusinessObject can be used as the superclass of all your business controller classes.|